Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

 where $\emph{C} = \emph{C}_{N} \cup \emph{C}_{E} \cup \emph{C}_{T}$ and $\emph{Z}(\textbf{n}) = \sum_{\textbf{t} \in {\Omega}_{\textbf{n}}} \bigg\{\sum_{{c} \in {C}}\sum_{k=1}^K \lambda_{k}f_{k}(\textbf{t}_{c}, \textbf{n}_{c})\bigg\}$.

-The feature functions are the key components of CRF and the learned weight $\lambda_{k}$ for each of them is critical for controlling the probability of a certain assignment \textbf{t} given the observable \textbf{n}.
+The feature functions are the key components of CRFs and the learned weight set \{$\lambda_{k}$\} is critical for controlling the probability of a certain assignment \textbf{t} given the observable \textbf{n}.
 For instance, to favor the specific assignment \textbf{t}$_{c}^s$ for a certain clique \emph{c}, a feature function $f_{j}(\textbf{t}_{c}^s, \textbf{n}_{c})$ can be defined with a large numerical value.
 With the weight $\lambda_{j}$ > 0, the assignment with \textbf{t}$_{c}^s$ for the clique \emph{c} will receive a high conditional probability.
-We will discuss in more detail about how feature functions can be defined for our established CRF in the next section.
+We will discuss in detail about how feature functions can be defined for our established CRF model in the next section.

+While the idea of structured prediction using CRF in principle can be employed to build a general model that is capable of predicting various kinds of code transforms (\emph{e.g.}, feature improvement, refactoring, and bug-fixing) all at the same time, we in this paper focus on establishing a model for predicting a specific kind of code transform.
+In other words, the random field \textbf{T} will be only over a certain kind of code transform when we build the model.
+Building the general model will involve designing more complex feature functions that can effectively separate different kinds of code transforms.